Luxury Watch Retouching – Part 3

 Working in this way there is no reliance upon post production to fix and correct shooting errors, we just keep shooting until we get the best image we can.
 This also means that there is less time spent in post production!
 However, in this case the reduction in contrast was unavoidable.
 Therefore, we needed to boost the contrast using several Curves layers with layer masks to ensure that the changes are only applied to the face and features as required.
 Various Selection tools were used to create a clean selection that changed the area of detail that we wanted and on an image with simple colours as this one, the Color Select tool was very effective.

 You can also watch the video on YouTube here and also subscribe to keep up to date with any future videos!

 So there we have it… You’ve been through our full retouching workflow of three images that were provided to the client!

-Use the slider to see the differences between the two images.
 As you can see, other than the change of background and straightening the watch there are very few visible differences when the images are viewed at this size.
 This is because we worked hard to ensure that the image was created as much as possible in-camera… This is why we are primarily photographers and use retouching to add the finishing touches to images rather than relying on in to make up for deficiencies during shooting.

 Once again the edited final image was provided to the client without a background as requested.
 Therefore, we added a simple digital background that reflects and compliments the stylish simplicity of the design of the watch.
 The background is simply a plain coloured black background with a radial gradient behind the watch and another, slightly darker one beneath the watch.
 The drop shadow is simply a single brush stroke from a soft edged brush that has been reduced in height vertically – it’s simple, yet effective!